fabioyamashita/dynamic-analog-clock/README.md

-# dynamic-analog-clock
+# Dynamic Analog Clock
-A analog clock built with HTML, CSS and JavaScript (Vanilla JS) with some custom features.
+An analog clock built with HTML, CSS and JavaScript (Vanilla JS) with some custom features.